php-cds/php-cds/README.md

 to become a official PSR.
 It's completely up to you how you write that proposal.
 Any github member is able to express his favour as comment or as a vote using :+1: and :-1:.

-Vote is successful if 2/3 of all votes are positivle (:+1:).
+Vote is successful if 2/3 of all votes are positive (:+1:).
 This means that a RFC becomes a PSR, which will be officially marked/highlighted in the php-cds repositories.
 Note that this doesn't mean automatically everyone should use it, its only a recommendation.